 mentorship

-Mentorship 2.0 | Session 1
+Mentorship 2.0 | Week 9

 We kicked off our first in-person session of Mentorship 2.0!
-Our mentees, Adlemy, Mya, Gaby, Keilani, and Saffron learned about systems and workflows.
+Our mentees, Adlemy, Mya, Gabi, Keilani, and Saffron learned about systems and workflows.
 There was brainstorming for what they wanted their projects to look like, what would be the first step, and how that would look to them.
 The mentees continued to plan what they wanted to do for media day for the following week.
 We also had each mentee work on poses and have their own headshots taken, along with group photos.

 We are excited to see what unfolds next week and what visions come to life, and everyone showing up in their own creative way!